kvirikroma/game_of_life/README.md

 space - pause
 s - save game to "saved_game.life"
 l - load game from "saved_game.life"
+q (or just close the window) - quit
 1-9 buttons - change game speed (fps drops and input lags on high speed) 0 button - make game do a single step and pause (works even when paused)
 MOVEMENT: